William Hague: Chancellor of the University of Oxford

+In October 2024, Hague put himself forward as a candidate for Chancellor of Oxford University.
+He wrote in a 750 word statement: "Oxford transformed my life.
+When I arrived as a 17-year-old from a comprehensive school for an interview at Magdalen, I didn’t know a single person in the whole city, and no one in my family had ever been to university.
+I have never forgotten how Oxford equipped me to take on any challenge in the world."

+On 27 November 2024, the University announced that Hague had been elected Chancellor.
+He formally assumed the role in January 2025.

 Publications

 Hague is an author of political biographies, and since his retirement from public life he has maintained a weekly column in first the Daily Telegraph and subsequently The Times.
 Hague also writes the occasional book review and appears on TV shows and in radio presentations.